 • Consistency in approach to behaviour management in line with school policy.

-As a department, we expect positive outcomes for pupils and expect to see progress and engagement across the school.
-Positive progress can be monitored through emotional literacy data, progress in class books, the achievement of Entry Level, Functional Skills, and GCSE mathematics.
+As a department, we aim to achieve positive outcomes for pupils and expect to see progress and engagement across the school.
+Positive progress can be monitored through engagement in lessons, monitoring progress each term through summative assessment, progress in class books and the achievement of some or all of the following qualifications: